 The Institute will also provide information to students on how and where to obtain housing close to the SKKU campus.
-Please note: we very strongly urge students to locate housing before arriving in Seoul.
-Housing assignment information will be sent to admitted applicants who request housing by mid-April, 2015.
+Please note: we strongly urge students to locate housing before arriving in Seoul.
+Housing assignment information will be sent to admitted applicants who request housing by mid-April, 2016.

 Access To Facilities For Persons With Disabilities

 Most cities in Asia, including Seoul, are not as handicapped-accessible as U.S. cities.
 On campus, access for persons with disabilities to classrooms, offices, and other facilities is limited.
-Persons with questions about their circumstances should contact Leighanne Yuh, the Executive Director.
+Prospective applicants are invited to contact Executive Director Leighanne Yuh, for detailed information on possible accommodations.